nospamcalfee/pico-ap-configure/README.md

 In many iot apps, especially ones that do not use mdns, each device needs to be configured - setting ssid and password as here, but also setting a fixed IP/Mask to be used.
-I have not done that yet, maybe later, but it is a simple extension of this example's POST handling.
+I have not done fixed IP stuff yet, maybe later, but it is a simple extension of this example's POST handling.

 If I don't get ntp time from a server, I cannot do regular IOT timing.
 Problems need to be reported on the web page - like no ntp or no comm.

 I need watchdog reset - like an arcade game, the only big sin is not not be ready for a coin or in this case IOT time handling.

+### developer SNAFU

+It is possible to mess up the flash storing ssids/password and names.
+If you absolutely cannot get a system under developement to start or allow configuration as a website, you must nuke all the flash.
+All "ssids/password and names" are stored in a reserved area of flash.
+Programs under debug do not erase or modify this area.
+So it may be necessary to "nuke" all the flash to get development issues straight.
+Look for the file .../pico-examples/build/flash/nuke/flash_nuke.uf2 to erase everything and start over.

 ### Tricks to use CGI-POST handling